 4. Arrive on Time, Relaxed and Prepared for the Interview

 There is no excuse ever for arriving late to an interview.
 Short of a disaster, strive to arrive about 15 minutes before your scheduled interview to complete additional paperwork and allow yourself time to get settled.
 Arriving a bit early is also a chance to observe the dynamics of the workplace.

 The day before the interview, pack up extra copies of your resume or CV and reference list.
 If you have a portfolio or samples of your work, bring those along too.
 Finally, remember to pack several pens and a pad of paper to jot notes.
 Finally, as you get to the offices, shut off your cell phone.
 (And if you were chewing gum, get rid of it.)
 For additional tips and advice, read our article, 24-Hour Countdown to the Job Interview.

-Finally, as the interview winds down, ask about the next steps in the process and the timetable the employer expects to use to make a decision about the position.
-If you are applying for a sales job — or a position requiring equivalent aggressiveness — consider asking for the job at the end of the interview.
+Finally, as the interview winds down, ask about the next steps in the process and the timetable in which the employer expects to use to make a decision about the position.
 See our article, Closing the Sale and Overcoming Objections in Job Interview.

 - Interview Videos

 - The Quintessential Guide to Interview Preparation(free e-book)

 - Frequently Asked Questions About Interviews: Comprehensive Job Interviewing FAQ

 - The Quintessential Guide to Behavioral Interviewing(free e-book)

 - Quintessential Careers Job Interviewing Quiz for Jobseekers